About Me

 Research Areas

-1. Modern deep learning for intelligent sensing
+1. Applied deep learning for national security and cybersecurity

-2. Neuromorphic computing with spiking neural networks
+2. Neuromorphic computing algorithms - spiking neural networks

 MSc Thesis